Glossary of shipping terms

 Lo-Lo – Lift on/Lift off

-Boarding and unloading of intermodal transport units through vertical movement with a lifting system
+Loading and disembarking of intermodal transport units by vertical movement with a lifting system.

 Log book